breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 ## Chatper 3: Fun with wires

-So far, we've build a fairly simple board.
+So far, we've built a fairly simple board.
 Let's use this board to learn a bit more about convenient shortcuts and ways to wire nodes together.

 First, the `wire` method returns the node itself, allowing us to wire the same node to multiple other nodes in a chain: